Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <img rounded style="width: 450px" src="../assets/poly-2nd.drawio.svg" />

 Notes:
-Interesting property thats a quadratic polynomial.
+Let's keep going further... thats a quadratic polynomial.
 So a second degree.
 We need exactly 3 points to be able to draw it exactly.

 ---